 If your BBQ passions extend beyond burgers, grilled veggies, and hot dogs, you may be interested in a home grill that can handle more ambitious grilling projects, like rotisserie cooking and smoking.
 The Alfresco LXE can handle both of these tasks, with its clever design keeping all of the necessary elements well-contained and usable at the same time.

-To keep everyone safe, there's a "cooling curtain" to keep the front panel cool to the touch and a hood-assist system.
+To keep everyone safe, there's a "cooling curtain," making the front panel cool to the touch, and a hood-assist system.
 The Alfresco LXE also features a sleek stainless steel exterior, side tables for prep, and spacious storage cabinets beneath the grill top.
 This very large grill does come at a very large price.

 Price at time of publish: $5,635